-- You sell six or more rebuilt and restored salvage vehicles in one 12-month period.
+- Selling six or more rebuilt and restored salvage vehicles in one 12-month period.

-- You sell used parts from six or more used vehicles over the same period.
+- Sell used parts from six or more used vehicles over the same period.

-- You dismantle six or more used vehicles over the course of 12 months.
+- Dismantle six or more used vehicles over the course of 12 months.

-- You keep unregistered vehicles in storage for any purpose that isn’t related to the dismantling, selling, or restoring of salvage cars.
+- Keep unregistered vehicles in storage for any purpose that isn’t related to the dismantling, selling, or restoring of salvage cars.

 Bringing Vehicles Out of Salvage in Iowa

-Getting your car repaired is just the first step.
+Repairing your car is just the first step.
 Now, you’ve got to get it officially out of salvage, and for that you need to have it subjected to a salvage theft examination.
-This inspection costs $30 and ensures that the parts used to restore your salvage vehicle were obtained legally.
+This inspection costs $30 and ensures that the parts for restoring your salvage vehicle were legal.

-If your vehicle passes this exam, you can apply for a new title, one that’s branded “prior salvage”, and you’ll be eligible to both register and insure your car once more.
+If your vehicle passes this exam, you can apply for a new title.
+One with the brand “prior salvage”, and you’ll be eligible to both register and insure your car once more.

 The Last Step